Arukah Therapy

-Services & FAQs
+Services and FAQs

 Corporate Massage/ Events

-Chair Massage: $140 per hour
+Chair Massage: Starting at $150 per hour

 Corporate massage refers to professional, short-duration massage services, often called seated or chair massage, provided directly at a workplace, event, or office to help employees reduce stress, alleviate pain, and increase productivity.
 Sessions last 8–28 minutes, allowing guest to remain clothed while targeting tension in the back, neck, and shoulders.